zekariyasamdu/rate-movies/README.md

 # Movie Rater

-A simple web application for rating movies, allowing users to discover and review films.
+A simple web application that allowing users to discover and see ratings of films.
 Features

   Movie Search: Search for movies using the IMDb API.
   Movie Details: View detailed information about individual movies.
-  Rating System: Rate movies.
-(Further details on how ratings are stored and displayed would be added here if the feature is fully implemented.)

 # Technologies Used

   Frontend: React.js, Typescript and Tailwind